ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [InformationContentEntity](InformationContentEntity.md) - A generically dependent continuant that is about some thing.
      * [DataAccessPolicy](DataAccessPolicy.md) - A Data Access Policy specifies under which circumstances, legal or otherwise, a user can have access to one or more Datasets belonging to one or more Studies.
      * [DataUseModifier](DataUseModifier.md) - Data use modifiers indicate additional conditions for use.
-     * [DataUsePermission](DataUsePermission.md) - A data item that is used to indicate consent permissions for datasets and/or materials and relates to the purposes for which datasets and/or material might be removed, stored or used.
      * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
      * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
          * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A AnalysisProcessOutputFile is a File that is associated as an output file with an AnalysisProcess.